ChatGPT-Quick/chatgpt-quick-chrome/privacy-notice.md

 Effective Date: Dec 2, 2023

-Thank you for using the ChatGPT Connector Chrome Extension (the "Extension").
+Thank you for using the ChatGPT Quick Chrome Extension (the "Extension").
 This Privacy Policy outlines the information practices associated with the Extension, operated by us.

 Information We Collect